TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 the working dir (the .bib files in a subdir bib/).
 They are used to construct Crossref's structured citations.
 Might have to delete unused .aux files from authors, etc.

-Be sure crossref_iss in capsules/Makefile is set to the current/desired issue, per ~tubprod/README.

 Best to do this one article at a time, making sure each comes out ok.
 After creating the first abs/bbl.tex, run: